Bali Food-Time ~ Ubud's Best Restaurants, Cafes and (Fast) Food Delivery

 Three minutes' walk east from Ubud market along Jalan Raya Ubud, Jalan Sandat is a small road climbing north on your left – if you get to the Botanical Garden road you've gone too far.

 ✓ The only choice for your cheapest, cleanest feed in Ubud.
-Surprisingly, this is my top pick in Ubud for a regular lunch or dinner.
-Not flash, with modest chef-owners – but Ibu Nyoman really knows how to turn out a very tasty dish indeed.
-Try them once if you on the main road in town, and it may become a firm favourite.
-I'd honestly give this place a 9,7 out of 10.
-Only my Mum gets a ten.
+Not flash.
+Try Sandat if you're on the main road in town, and it may quickly become a firm favourite.
+I'd honestly give this place a 9,x out of 10.

 » The ARMA Thai Restaurant at The ARMA Resort ~ Peliatan, South Ubud

 ↬ Jalan Bima, Pengosekan/Peliatan, Ubud | ☎ (0361) 975 742 | ♨ Thai Restaurant ~ Home Delivery

 If you want quality Thai food in the centre of Ubud but without the traffic, The ARMA Thai should be right at the top of your list.
 Set in the spacious and immaculately-kept grounds of the Agung Rai Museum of Art (ARMA), you can guarantee yourself a healthy dose of peace and tranquility as you munch through your baked king prawns.

 Choose a private bale ('balay', or gazebo) in the sawah for some romantic face-time, or pick a table overlooking the gardens and river for that outdoor feeling – or simply sit inside the tasteful, beautifully-lit restaurant and wait for your food to be served.

 While you're here, take a wander through the galleries of traditional and contemporary Balinese paintings or take in a quality evening dance performance at the open stage.